 – DON’T BE A JERK! – I would hope no one is going to be a jerk anyways, but keep in mind that everyone on a test is donating their time.
 Don’t be mean.
 Models will review you to their agent.
 Keep that in mind when you have the urge to yell and make the model cry “to draw out the emotion.”

 – KEEP THE IMAGE USABLE – by that I mean don’t go heavy on the makeup and keep the hair simple.
 The more you do to the model, the less likely they’ll be able to use it in their book.
 As pointed out before – agents love simple, natural, clean images of their models.
 Leave the crazy stuff for editorials.
 If you become that guy known for extreme makeup and hair, chances are you’re not going to be sent more models to work with.

 The best advice I can give is to start with smaller agencies and work your way up, (that is what I did and I’m still in the process of doing).
 Don’t know who to contact and who to hold off contacting?
 Do some research!
 Models.com is a great resource that shows the top agencies for men and women.
 They also have a directory of agencies which you can view by country/state/city.
 I would advise to stay away from the top agencies until you’ve tested a bit, build up your confidence and know what you’re doing.

-Did you find Alana’s post useful?
+Did you find this post useful?
 Please leave your comments below in the comment section.
 We would like to know what you thought about this post.
-If you enjoyed this article, do stay tuned as Alana has another post just around the corner on FashionPhotograhyBlog.com.
+If you enjoyed this article, do stay tuned as another post is just around the corner on FashionPhotograhyBlog.com.
 If you want to know more about approaching modeling agencies, check our upcoming post on Reaching Out To Modeling Agencies.